Animal hoarding: Penalties under state animal cruelty statutes

 Penalties for failing to provide proper care or medical care to animals under state animal cruelty statutes can include fines, animal forfeiture, the cost of care for the seized animals, and jail time.
 Since animal hoarding is sometimes associated with mental illness, a situation may arise when an alleged animal neglecter is found incompetent to stand trial due to a mental disability and thus remains the rightful owner of the animals he or she has neglected (i.e. the animals were not forfeited).
 In the Matter of a Protective Order for Jean Marie Primrose, for example, after a tip from a veterinarian, police confiscated 11 cats from a woman's feces and urine covered, rat infested trailer in Oregon; the cats were then placed in the care of a rescue organization.
 The woman was charged with criminal second degree animal neglect.
 After being diagnosed with a mild case of mental retardation, however, the judge found the woman unable to aid and assist in her own defense.
 The second degree charge was thereby dismissed.
 Since the woman was not convicted of a crime, her rights to the 11 cats were not forfeited.
 Yet, from the time the cats were seized to the time of the dismissal, the rescue organization accrued more than $30,000 in cat care fees.
 The rescue organization therefore placed a lien on the cats, meaning the woman could not get her cats back until she paid off her debt.
 After the dismissal of the case, however, the woman never made any attempt to contact the rescue organization about returning her cats.
 The fate of the cats therefore remained in limbo.
 The rescue organization could have either kept the cats and kept accruing care fees because not being rightful owners, they could not place the cats into homes, or forgiven the debt and returned the cats to the woman.
 Since the rescue organization felt the woman was incapable of adequately caring for the cats and since the organization did not want to invest more money that would likely remain uncompensated, the organization filed a petition for a limited protective order as a fiduciary for the care and placement of the cats.
-The probate court ruled against organization, but the appeals court overturned the lower court's order and held that the probate court did indeed have authority to enter a limited protective order under ORS 125.650 as a "fiduciary necessary to implement a protective order."
+The probate court ruled against the organization, but the appeals court overturned the lower court's order and held that the probate court did indeed have authority to enter a limited protective order under ORS 125.650 as a "fiduciary necessary to implement a protective order."
 The probate court, then, granted the limited protective order and the organization was allowed to place the cats into new homes.
 This case was considered a landmark by the Animal Legal Defense Fund.